jmpires/anthropomorphic/projects/deployK8Application/README.md

 terraform.tfvars - Provide the values that we want to assign to the variables.

-variables.tf - variables.tf - Specifies input variables to parameterize the configuration.
+variables.tf - Specifies input variables to parameterize the configuration.

 vpc - Define the VPC and a private subnet.